A Central Motor System Inspired Pre-training Reinforcement Learning for Robotic Control: Methodology

-After obtaining the cerebellar network $\pi_{\bm{\theta}^*}(\bm{a}|\bm{s},\bm{z}^c)$, the high-dimensional continuous skill space $\mathcal{Z}^c$ can be used to learn the cortical network $\psi_{\bm{\omega}}(\bm{z}^c|\bm{s},\bm{s}^e)$.
-In order to maintain the consistency of the reward function in different tasks, the task environment rewards $R_{h_t}$ as sparse rewards, and robots only receive positive rewards when completing a specified goal.
+In the task-training stage, we model the high-level controller as a reinforcement learning policy $\psi$.
+After obtaining the motor primitive module policy $\pi_{\bm{\theta}^*}(\bm{a}|\bm{s},\bm{z}^c)$, the low-dimensional continuous skill space $\mathcal{Z}^c$ can be used to learn the high-level policy $\psi(\bm{z}^c|\bm{s},\bm{s}^e)$.
+In order to maintain the consistency of the reward in different tasks, sparse rewards $r^{h}_{t}$ are used in the task environment, and robots only receive positive rewards when completing a specified goal.
 Therefore, in this environment, robots need to have strong exploration ability to complete tasks.

-According to the characteristics of the central motor system, the high-level policy has strict temporal abstraction, which means switching skill actions $\bm{z}_{c_t}$ every $k$ time steps, while the low-level policy generates different basic actions $\bm{a}_t$ each time step.
-This temporal abstraction can lead to a decrease in the training efficiency of the cortical network, as only $T/k$ transitions can be obtained within the $ T $ time step.
-Therefore, we adopt a step conditioned critical structure as described in \cite{gehring_hierarchical_2021}\cite{whitney_dynamics-aware_2019}.
+According to the characteristics of the CMS, the high-level policy has strict temporal abstraction, which means switching skill actions $\bm{z}^{c}_{t}$ every $k$ time steps, while the motor primitive module policy generates different basic actions $\bm{a}_t$ each time step.
+This temporal abstraction can lead to a decrease in the training efficiency of the high-level policy, as only $T/k$ transitions can be obtained within the $ T $ time step.
+Therefore, we adopt a step conditioned critical structure as described in \cite{gehring_hierarchical_2021},\cite{whitney_dynamics-aware_2019}.
 By using this architecture, we can obtain $T-(k-1)$ transformed data within $ T $ time steps to increase the number of samples and ensure training efficiency under the constraints of time abstraction.

-The optimization algorithm for the cortical network parameter $\bm{\omega}$ still adopts SAC.
-However, due to the use of step-conditioned critic, some improvements need to be made to the value function $Q(\bm{s},\bm{s}^e, \bm{z}^c)$ of the SAC algorithm and its optimization objectives.
-To simplify calculations, both proprioception and additional environmental inputs are recorded as $\bm{s}^+$.
-The improved $Q$ function has added input $i=t\mod k(0\le i<k)$ to record the number of executed steps for advanced actions.
-The calculation method of the action value function $Q$ is shown in Equation (\ref{eq13}), and the calculation method of the entropy value function $V$ is given in Equation (\ref{eq14}).
+We still use SAC as the iterative optimization algorithm, due to the use of step-conditioned critic, some improvements need to be made to the Q-value function $Q(\bm{s},\bm{s}^e, \bm{z}^c)$ and its optimization objectives.
+To simplify calculations, $\bm{s}_t,\bm{s}^e_t$ are denoted as $\bm{s}^+_t$ together.
+The improved Q-value function adds input $i=t\mod k(0\le i<k)$ to record the number of executed steps for $\bm{z}^c_t$.
+The improved Q-value function is shown as follow

-By parameterizing the $Q$ function using a neural network, denoted as $Q_{\bm{\upsilon}}(\bm{s}_t^ +,\bm{z}_t^c, i)$, one can update the parameters $\bm{\upsilon}$ by minimizing the Bellman residual using experiential data.
-The optimization objective is shown in Equation (\ref{eq15}).